WebAssembly/spec/proposals/Level-1.md

 ##### except_type

-An exception is described by its exception type signature, which corresponds to the data fields of the exception.
+Each exception definition (defining an exception tag) has a type signature, which corresponds to the data fields of the exception.

 | Field | Type | Description |
 |-------|------|-------------|
 | `count` | `varuint32` | The number of types in the signature |
 | `type` | `value_type*` | The type of each element in the signature |

+Note: An `except_type` is not actually a type, just an exception definition that corresponds to an exception tag.
+It is listed under `Other types` for simplicity.

 ##### external_kind